 While my articles are all opinion pieces I always do at least a couple of historical searches to make sure that my memory has the dates and general subject matter organized properly.
 Doing research on this title I came upon a poem by Rudyard Kipling by the same title.
-A little disappointed because I didn’t know the poem existed-it’s-an ode to the burdensome notion of white supremacy and imperialism.
+A little disappointed with myself.
+I didn’t know the poem existed-it’s-an ode to the burdensome notion of white supremacy and imperialism.
 The poem implores the US to take control of the Philippines.
 Published in 1899, the burden it seems was his feeling that white men should conquer everything and everyone who wasn’t white.
 He sent the poem to his friend Teddy Roosevelt who thought it made a good argument for US expansion.
 1.

 I’d never been particularly drawn to Kipling and would have been satisfied to know him only for childhood memories of reading about talking animals who were raising a boy in the jungle, or a cobra destroying mongoose.
 He was complicit with one of the great mind fucks of history-that-white men are superior.
 They’ve kept so many people from fully participating, how would they really know?